christophercrouzet/gorilla/doc/tutorial.rst

 Tutorial
 ========

+The API revolves around the concept of patches, represented by the class :class:`Patch`.
+This class can be used directly if the patching information are only known at runtime, as described in the section :ref:`dynamic_patching`, but otherwise a set of decorators are available to make the whole process more intuitive.

-The standard approach for patching some external code is to be done in two
+The recommended approach involving decorators is to be done in two steps:
-steps:

    * creating a :ref:`single patch <creating_single_patch>` and/or
      :ref:`multiple patches <creating_multiple_patches>` respectively with the
      :func:`patch` and :func:`patches` decorators.
    * :ref:`finding and applying the patches <finding_and_applying_the_patches>`
      through the :func:`find_patches` and :func:`apply` functions.

-The other option to create patches is to directly use the :class:`Patch` class which might be useful if some sort of
-:ref:`dynamic patching <dynamic_patching>` is required.

 .. _creating_single_patch: